 Stabilizing the reduced Hessian is plausible if the whole search is conducted within the feasible region, i.e., if the iterative process visits only points where the equality constraints are satisfied.
-As this is not the case-it would be very cumbersome to impose this condition-and, in fact, not being the case makes the ODA specially attractive, the $n \times n$ Hessian H affects the convergence of the ODA.
+As this is not the case-it would be very cumbersome to impose this condition-and, in fact, not being the case makes the ODA specially attractive, the full $n \times n$ Hessian H must be stabilized.
 This is best illustrated with a numerical example.